 However, if the death occurs in a residence and no one is there at the time of death, the police will need to be notified and respond to the residence before the deceased is removed from their home.

 If in any case you are not sure of who to notify or what to do, please call Pray Funeral Home at (517) 543-2950, and we'll assist you in notifying the proper agencies.

 While Under Supervised Care

 When a death occurs in a care facility, such as a hospital or nursing home, the professional staff will notify you and the necessary authorities.
 If the name of the funeral home has been left with them, the institution will notify the funeral home at the time of the death.
 The funeral director will contact you immediately following their notification to help you proceed.
-(However, we suggest you contact us immediately, so you've got the reassurance you need that all is taken care of properly.)
+(However, we suggest you call us immediately, so you've got the reassurance you need that all is taken care of properly.)